-The Schulich Startups Program Team-Up with Professor Farrokh Zandi unlocks exciting work placements that match handpicked Schulich BBA students with a collection of top Schulich Startups companies!
+The Schulich Startups Program Team-Up unlocks exciting work placements that match hand-picked Schulich BBA students with a collection of top Schulich Startups companies!

-This special stream of the MGMT 4850 Course (managed jointly by Chris Carder, Executive Director, Office of Innovation & Entrepreneurship, and Professor Zandi) offers students the opportunity to gain relevant work experience while developing critical thinking and reflecting on the startup's theories and initiatives.
+This special stream of the MGMT 4850 Course (managed jointly by the Executive Director, Office of Innovation & Entrepreneurship, and the Associate Program Director offers students the opportunity to gain relevant work experience while developing critical thinking and reflecting on the startup's theories and initiatives.